How to Choose the Best Travel Backpack for Europe

 Hiking bags close with a simple drawstring or buckles.
 Those bags are magnets for thieves.
 They’re a breeze to get into and make you stand out as an obvious tourist.

 A smarter option is a theft-proof backpack.
-You’ll never be 100% theft proof, but lockable zippers can slow a thief down.
+Your luggage will never be 100% theft-proof, but lockable zippers can slow a thief down.
 They also send the message that you’re not an easy mark, so thieves are more likely to skip your locked bag in favor of an unlocked one.

 Use a simple TSA-approved padlock to prepare your travel backpack for Europe.
 When a potential thief sees that little lock, he’ll move on to an easier target.

-The best approach is to look for a backpack with a hiking-style suspension system.
+The best approach is to look for a backpack with a hiking-style suspension system and a well-padded back panel.
+When you’re traveling, comfort matters more than the most minimalist options.
 Unlike traditional backpacks, where all of the weight is on your shoulders, a hiking backpack uses a padded hip belt to transfer most of the weight to your leg muscles, which are far stronger.
+You need a travel backpack with a hip belt.

 Wearing a hip belt saves you from back, neck, and shoulder strain.
 When you switch to a hip belt, you’ll never go back.